gregkim-aetna/documentdb-test/README.md

 ## Establish SSH Tunnel

-Before running the example code, you need to establish an SSH tunnel to the DocumentDB instance.
+Before running the example code, using mongosh or Compass, you need to establish an SSH tunnel to the DocumentDB instance.
 This may be done with a command like the following:

 ```
 ssh -i bastion-server-pem-file-name -N -L 27017:documentdb-cluster-url:27017 bastion-server-url